mhinz/vim-rfc/README.md

 Usage
 =====

-There are only three commands defined: RQ, RG and RGSfor querying the database, getting a RFC and getting a STD respectively.
+There are only three commands defined: RQ, RG and RGS for querying the database, getting a RFC and getting a STD respectively.

 Query the database: